minhajhasan-dev/car-store/README.md

 # Car Store

-Welcome to the Car Store project!
-This repository contains the source code and documentation for the Car Store application.
+Welcome to the Car Store project repository.
+This repository hosts the source code and documentation for the Car Store application.

 ## Table of Contents